tusuii/All-Pracs/README.md

 # All-Pracs
-## place where I'll be uploading all practical files MSc.CS.
+## place where I'll be uploading all practical files MSc.CS AI.

 ---
-## Semester - I:
-* Algorithm for Optimization (AO).
-* Software Defined Networking.
-* Applied Signal and Image Processing (DIP/AIP).
-* Advanced Database Techniques (ADBMS)

----
+MAD

 - Want to contribute ?

     1.open Pull request